Siraddeen/CODTECH-TASK1/README.md

 -  This project demonstrates a fully functional real-time chat application with essential features for user communication and interaction.
 It's an example of integrating front-end and back-end technologies to build a seamless and interactive user experience.

+### how to use

+- Clone the repo, & use npm install on both front end & backend folders
+- First create a .env file in backend & give your mongodb atlas url to prisma
+- Then use npm start in backend terminal to start the backend
+- Then use npn run dev in frontend terminal to start the frontend
+- Now you can signup & use the application